 I always pictured Rebecca as a Vivien Leigh type, so it’s hard to believe that Leigh herself was up for the role of second Mrs. de Winter.

 She and Olivier were an item at the time and campaigned to get her cast alongside him.
 She had just finished playing Scarlett in Gone with the Wind.

 The DVD features her screen test with Olivier, and she tried her best to play a “plain Jane,” but it just wasn’t very believable.
 Apparently the producers agreed.
 Fontaine, a relative newcomer at the time, was cast instead.

 When Mrs. Danvers finds out the truth about Rebecca, she sets the house on fire.
 The final paragraph in the novel describes how the de Winters are driving home and slowly realize what has happened:

-According to the Picture Show Man, Daphne du Maurier’s inspiration for Manderley was a 16th-century estate where she lived for awhile called Menabilly.
-Here’s a photo taken of her there (via the DVD Special Features):
+Daphne du Maurier’s inspiration for Manderley was a 16th-century estate where she lived called Menabilly.

-I’ve read Rebecca and watched the movie countless times since I was a teenager, but I’ll never forget the first time I read it and how shocked I was by the various twists and turns in the story.
+I’ll never forget the first time I read the novel and how shocked I was by the plot twists!

 Visit my Houses Onscreen page to see the other movies I’ve featured, listed A-Z.